ibm-cloud-docs/resiliency/example-iks-dr-design.md

 After the clusters are ready, workloads can be deployed.
 Use continuous delivery toolchains or similar to help ensure that applications and updates are deployed consistently to both the active and standby clusters.

 Each cluster has a unique cluster ID and the workloads that are deployed on them have unique network connection properties.

+Depending on your RTO, consider whether you need to maintain a permanent cold standby.
+Using IaC, it may be possible to build a new cluster on-demand and still meet your RTO.
+{: note}

 ### Storage Considerations
 {: #iks-dr-storage-considerations-option-one}